Bare Metal Kafka Using KRaft

 Enable & Start

-$ sudo systemctl enable kafka
+server1 $ sudo systemctl enable kafka_broker01.service

-$ sudo systemctl start kafka
+server1 $ sudo systemctl start kafka_broker01.service

-$ sudo systemctl status kafka
+server1 $ sudo systemctl status kafka_broker01.service

 Elaborate Service File, Including Service Hardening